 Display slide 24.
-Hand out the attached Public Service Announcement Rubric and instruct students to create public awareness content that is at the level of a child (approximately aged 5-10), related to air pollution, and includes any important information that they think the public should know.
+Hand out the attached Public Service Announcement Rubric, and instruct students to create public awareness content that is at the level of a child (approximately age 5-10), related to air pollution, and includes any important information that they think the public should know.
 Inform students that they may choose to put the content in the form of a book, poster, podcast, song, or video to bring awareness to the harmful effects of air pollution.

 Encourage students to think about how they might describe the connection between air quality and asthma to a younger sibling or family member.
 Student PSAs should also explain why our bodies respond to air pollution in this way.
-Consider using a speaker for students to present their PSAs.